Introducing R and RStudio IDE

 Log on to RStudio Server

-Open a web browser and enter the IP address of your instance
+Open a web browser and enter the URL you used to log in at the terminal

 (provided by your instructors), followed by

 :8787.
 For example, if your URL was ec220.127.116.11.678.compute-1.amazonaws.com, you should enter: